• Simple Recipes

 5 from 2 votes

-Blueberry Muffin Bread is moist and light with lots of delicious wild blueberries in each bite!
-Combined with the crunchy cinnamon sugar and buttery crumb topping, it's like eating a blueberry muffin, but better!
+This blueberry muffin bread recipe is moist and light with lots of delicious blueberries in each bite!
+Combined with a crunchy cinnamon sugar and buttery crumb topping, it's like eating a bakery blueberry muffin, but better!

 Course: Breakfast